sky4git/Connect-Genesis-WooCommerce/README.txt

 == Changelog ==

 = 3.0 =
-* Enabled opetion to remove woocommerce breadcrumbs.
+* Enabled an option to remove woocommerce breadcrumbs.
 * Options are added for Additional information/review tab heading change.

 = 2.1 =